mikechau/react-primer-draft/README.md

 #### className

-When trying to set the `class` in a element, you need to use `className`, as there are issues using the `class` keyword.
+Because `class` is a reserved JavaScript keyword, to set the `class` of an element you will need to use the `className` property name instead.

 Review: [Tags and Attributes](https://facebook.github.io/react/docs/tags-and-attributes.html) for more details on the supported `HTML` tags and `attributes`.